yldio/asap-hub/docs/demo-studio/PLAN.md

 Deployment readiness is verified at the end of each milestone by confirming the local run used the production code path (container job runner, not the fallback) and by listing any `serverless.ts` changes the product owner needs to deploy.

+## Implementation notes locked in

+Details that are easy to lose and expensive to discover late.
+Each is settled; the milestone that consumes it is named.

+**Clip-anchored effects (M0, done).** Zoom keyframes, cursor layers and chapter markers carry a `clipId` and clip-local times rather than absolute program times, so reordering, trimming and splitting carry them along instead of silently desynchronising them.
+Banners stay program-anchored because a banner may deliberately span a transition.

+**Versioned render output (M1).** The render writes `media/{videoId}/r{n}/` and the item records which revision is live.
+CloudFront caches `/media/*` for a day, so overwriting `stream.mp4` on a re-render would hide the new cut from members until the TTL expired.
+Versioned directories cost nothing, are atomic, cache forever and give a free rollback. `POST /videos/:id/access` composes the current revision into the URLs, which is why the Watch page still needs no change.

+**Constant frame rate on every clip (M1).** Screen recordings from `MediaRecorder` are heavily variable frame rate, and `concat` or `xfade` over a variable-frame-rate source drifts audio out of sync.
+Every per-clip intermediate is encoded with `-fps_mode cfr -r <canvas fps>`.

+**Zoom uses `zoompan`, not `crop` (M4a).** A filtergraph fixes `crop`'s output size once at configuration time, so an animated zoom level cannot be expressed with `crop` alone. `zoompan` evaluates `z`, `x` and `y` per output frame against `ot`.
+Pre-scale the input, and omit the zoom branch entirely for clips without keyframes so the common case pays nothing.

+**Audio mixing needs `amix=normalize=0` (M3).** Left at its default, `amix` quietly attenuates every input by one over the number of inputs, which sounds like a bug in the voice-over feature.

+**Text rendering: SVG for banners and title cards, ASS for click ripples (M2, M4a).** Banners and title cards are generated as SVG by shared preset code, inlined in the browser preview and rasterised in the container, which makes preview and output the same artwork by construction.
+Click ripples are an expanding, fading ring, which is per-frame animation that a static overlay cannot express, so they are emitted as ASS drawings and burned in with libass (already linked into ffmpeg).

+**Bridge for existing uploads (M1).** `raw/` expires after 30 days, so converting an existing upload into a project copies its source into `projects/{id}/assets/` first, server side, and carries its chapters across.

+**Collapse the triplicated update expression (M0/M1).** `PATCH /videos/:id`, `/publish` and `/unpublish` each hand-roll the same lease-and-version conditional update.
+Extract one tested `guardedUpdate({ set, remove, expectedVersion })` helper and express all three through it, so future attributes are one map entry instead of a five-place edit.

+**Recording never uses `requestAnimationFrame` (M3).** The studio tab is in the background for the whole recording, because the creator is on the tab being demoed.
+Every recording path is driven by `ondataavailable`, and chunks stream into multipart parts as they arrive rather than being buffered to the end, so a long take does not risk a five-minute upload or total loss on a tab crash.